webonyx/graphql-php/docs/schema-definition.md

 If your schema makes use of a large number of complex or dynamically-generated types, they can become a performance concern.
 There are a few best practices that can lessen their impact:

 1. Use a type loader.
-This will put you in a position to implement your own caching and lookup strategies, and GraphQL won't need to build to preload a map of all known types to do its work.
+This will put you in a position to implement your own caching and lookup strategies, and GraphQL won't need to preload a map of all known types to do its work.

-2. Define each type as a callable that returns a type, rather than an object instance.
-Then, the work on instantiating them will only happen as they are needed by each query.
+2. Define each custom type as a callable that returns a type, rather than an object instance.
+Then, the work of instantiating them will only happen as they are needed by each query.

 3. Define all of your object **fields** and **args* properties as callbacks.
 If you're already doing #2 then this isn't needed, but it's a quick and easy precaution.